Vamin-co/maxMin-aco-cvrp/README.md

 #### License
 This project is licensed under the [GPL 3.0 License](LICENSE).

-#### Contributions
-Contributions are welcome!
-Submit issues or pull requests to improve the project.

 #### Acknowledgments
-- **Ant Colony Optimization**: Inspired by Marco Dorigo’s pioneering work on ACO algorithms.
-- **TSPLIB**: Used as a standard for vehicle routing problem definitions.
+- **TSPLIB**: Used as a standard for capacitated vehicle routing problem definitions.